xiaolai/the-self-cultivation-of-leeks/The-Self-Cultivation-of-Leeks-en.md

 A bit confusing?
 Don’t worry, in the beginning piling up several layers of simple things seems very complicated and not very intuitive.
 Reading multiple times is the key to reading any book.

-In the above example, the actual cost comes from the the pressure you feel from from the “identical risk” — that you might lose 100 RMB.
+In the above example, the actual cost comes from the the pressure you feel from the “identical risk” — that you might lose 100 RMB.
 If it turns out that your monthly income is six figures, then you might even say to the other party, “Forget it, there’s no need to pay me back!”
 If you’re a poor kid in university who totally depends on support from parents, then 100 RMB might be your meal fee for a whole day.
 If it happens to be the end of the month, and all you have left is your last 100 RMB, then that cost is completely unbearable for you.

 So you can see that there are many factors to consider in calculating the cost of risk, **but your strength is most important**, followed by risk/reward ratio.
 See, it’s the same everywhere: strength is most important.